HetRL: Efficient Reinforcement Learning for LLMs in Heterogeneous Environments: Background and Motivation

 \textit{RL Tasks}.
 At the beginning of the RL workflow, \textit{actor generation} uses the prompts of the training dataset as input and generates responses using the actor model.
 Next, \textit{reference inference} uses the prompts and generated responses as input and calculate the reference log probability of each token using the reference model.
 Using the same set of prompts and generated responses as input, \textit{reward inference} calculate per-sample scores using the reward model, and \textit{critic inference} calculates per-sample values using the critic model.
 Finally, \textit{actor training} and \textit{critic training} use the results from the three inference tasks as input to perform forward and backward passes to update the parameters of the actor model and the critic model, respectively.

-Recent studies have also investigated asynchronous RLHF~\cite{AsynchronousRLHF,AReaL,AsyncFlow,StreamRL} to improve GPU utilization for RL training.
-Asynchronous RL training overlaps the time-consuming actor generation of the next few iterations with ongoing training to accelerate fine-tuning.
+Recent studies have also investigated asynchronous RL~\cite{AsynchronousRLHF,AReaL,AsyncFlow,StreamRL} to improve GPU utilization for RL training.
+Asynchronous RL training overlaps the time-consuming actor generation of the next few iterations with ongoing training to achieve speedup.
 However, it leads to decreased accuracy due to data staleness, and increases memory consumption due to the need to maintain two separate copies of the actor model for generation and training.